 Creativity and craft: Meet the people who built Chorus

 Held on January 7th of each year, International Programmers' Day celebrates "the positive changes that programmers make to improve our everyday lives."
-That's certainly the case for the people who make our DAM solution - Chorus - used by customers across the world.
+That's certainly the case for the people who make our DAM solution, Chorus, which is used by customers across the world.
 We caught up with some of them for their take on the profession – and their advice for aspiring developers.

 How many non-programmers know what programming, or coding, actually entails?
 Perhaps it's the relative modernity of the profession or the near-infinite variety of its uses, but misconceptions fly thick and fast.
 "My friends and family either think I’m some sort of super hacker or think I can fix their printer," laughs developer Tom Swaby.
 After we spoke to Third Light’s developer team, two things stand out: it's for people who like to solve problems, and as skills go it's surprisingly creative.